Non-myopic learning in repeated stochastic games: Experts

 \subsection{Follower Strategies}

-We also include follower strategies in $\Phi$.
-Rather than attempt to drive play toward a particular solution, followers seek to maximize their payoffs against the strategy they attribute to their associate.
-We use followers that estimate their associate's strategy in three different ways.
-The first set of followers assume their associate is playing a leader strategy.
-Against such associates, a player maximizes its payoffs by playing its part of the corresponding target solution.
-Thus, we form a separate follower strategy for each of the selected target solutions mentioned earlier, each of which plays its part of its target solution unconditionally.
+Followers seek to maximize their payoffs against the strategy they attribute to their associate.
+We include followers in $\Phi_i$ that estimate their associate's strategy in three ways.
+The first set of followers assume the associate plays a leader strategy.
+Against such associates, a player maximizes its payoffs by following the corresponding target solution.
+We form a separate follower strategy for each selected target solution, each of which follows the target solution unconditionally.

-The set $\Phi$ also includes two other follower strategies: its maximin strategy, which is a best response to an associate seeking to minimize its payoffs, and MBRL, which plays a best response to stationary associates it can model.
-MBRL estimates its associate's strategy using the Fictitious-play assessment \cite{FictitiousPlay}.
-That is, in state $s$, $i$ assumes that $-i$ plays action $a_{-i}$ proportionally to the frequency it has played it in past visits to $s$.
-We denote this probability as $\gamma_{-i}(s,a_{-i})$.
+The set $\Phi_i$ also includes two other follower strategies: MBRL (Appendix~\ref{app:mbrl}) and the maximin expert $\phi_i^{mm}$, which plays a best response to an associate seeking to minimize its payoffs.
+Formally, let $u_i(\pi_i,\pi_{-i})$ be the expected utility in a round to player $i$ when it follows strategy $\pi_i$ and player $-i$ follows strategy $\pi_{-i}$.
+Then, the strategy followed by $\phi_i^{mm}$ is